It feels like we’re fleeing Kyrgyzstan.

 Randy and I aren’t as physically tired as the girls, but we’re getting tired of the food.
 One of our favourite things about traveling is the different and delicious food we find.
 It isn’t the only reason we travel, but it’s a major component.
 The food in Central Asia isn’t bad, it’s just the same thing day after day.
 It seems like all we’ve eaten is mutton and onions, with a massive side of potatoes, and tomato & cucumber salad.
 There are slight variations, and often there’ll be some kind of cabbage soup added as well, but it’s basically been the same thing for 2 weeks.
 Occasionally we get plov (pilaf), but we ate our fair share of plov in Uzbekistan.
 It’s time for a few days in one place, and it’s time for some different food!

 Once the girls started throwing up, we decided to cancel our 2-day hike to Altyn Arashyn hot springs.
-We weren’t going to make it hiking, and there’s no way Calais was gonna survive multiple hours on the steep bumpy road if we went by jeep.
+We weren’t going to make it hiking, which was unfortunate because there’s some incredible hiking in Kyrgyzstan!
+And, there’s no way Calais was gonna survive multiple hours on the steep bumpy road if we went by jeep.
 It just didn’t make sense to go.
 All of a sudden we have a bit of flexibility, something we’ve missed during our pre-planned tour.

 There are so many things to do in Kyrgyzstan, including these 10 places to visit in Kyrgyzstan.
 But, we decided to forego the sightseeing and choose between the following options.

 Option number one is to spend 4 nights in Karakol and then head to Bishkek when we initially planned to.
 This would give us some much-needed down time, but it wouldn’t solve our food issue.